sakkedev/kopiopastat-backend/README.md

 ### Public Endpoints

-- GET `/browse?start=0&end=10`: Browse entries in alphabetical order (Finnish alphabet), returns title, id, and latest content (limited to 30 per minute).
+- GET `/browse?start=0&end=10`: Browse entries in alphabetical order (Finnish alphabet), returns version and contents list with title, id, and latest content (limited to 30 per minute).
 - GET `/pasta/{id}`: Get latest content for an entry, includes filename if image exists (null otherwise) (limited to 180 per minute).
 - GET `/pasta/{normalized_title}`: Get latest content for an entry by its normalized title, includes filename if image exists (null otherwise) (limited to 180 per minute).
 - GET `/get_by_order?order=0`: Get entry by its alphabetical order index (limited to 100 per minute).